Tinkerforge/doc/en/source/Hardware/Master_Extensions/WIFI_V2_Extension.rst

   This bug is also in the Espressif mesh library.
 If a mesh node which is not a root node receives a burst of packets all of these packets are dropped.
 This is rather a serious bug as it involves data loss.
-This bug can be easily observed by sending a lot of setter requests to a non-root mesh node and they will have timeouts.
+This bug can be easily observed by sending a lot of setter requests to a non-root mesh node and they will all be lost.
 Because of this bug, Servo Brick's test feature which is offered by Brick Viewer will fail if the node where the Servo Brick is present is not a mesh root node.